 Slow Lua requests may block the instance because a Lua script is atomically executed in the instance.
 One Lua script can block the instance for up to 5 seconds.
 After 5 seconds, the instance returns a BUSY error for other commands until the script execution is complete.

-Run the SCRIPT KILL command to terminate the Lua script or wait until the Lua script finishes running.
+Run the SCRIPT KILL command to terminate the Lua script or wait until the Lua script execution is complete.

 NoteDuring the first 5 seconds when a slow Lua script is being executed, the SCRIPT KILL command does not take effect because the instance is being blocked.